Russian Potato Salad (Olivier Salad)

 Step by step photo direction to make a hearty Russian potato salad.

-While you can serve this potato salad right away, I like it when it’s nicely chilled.
+While you can serve this potato salad right away, I like it when it’s nicely chilled, which makes it a perfect make-ahead salad!

 I love this Olivier salad!
 It brings warm and fuzzy feeling from my childhood and holiday spirit whenever I make it.